OpenDroneMap/docs/source/arguments.rst

 :ref:`dem-resolution<dem-resolution>` <float>
   DSM/DTM resolution in cm / pixel.
 Note that this value is capped to 2x the ground sampling distance (GSD) estimate.
 To remove the cap, check --ignore-gsd also.
 Default: ``5``

-:ref:`depthmap-resolution<depthmap-resolution>` <positive float>
-  Controls the density of the point cloud by setting the resolution of the depthmap images.
-Higher values take longer to compute but produce denser point clouds.
-Overrides the value calculated by --pc-quality.Default: ``640``

 :ref:`dsm<dsm>`
   Use this tag to build a DSM (Digital Surface Model, ground + objects) using a progressive morphological filter.
 Check the --dem\* parameters for finer tuning.
 Default: ``False``